 - BAKE: Cook the galette for about 40 minutes, until lightly browned on top, rotating once for even browning (if needed in your oven).
 The dough will not darken or become glossy like traditional pastry, so don’t be tempted to add lots of extra oven time as the bottom crust will be in danger of over cooking past the 45 minute mark.

 - SERVE: Let the galette cool on the baking tray before serving or moving as the crust is more fragile on the bottom when it’s hot.
-If you like, drizzle with additional honey and serve with coconut yogurt, additional fresh fruit and some sprigs of mint on top.
+If you like, drizzle with additional honey and serve with whipped coconut cream, additional fresh fruit and some sprigs of mint on top.

 The metric weight measurements are the most accurate, particularly since cassava flour can vary in weight to volume ratios across brands.
 I always recommend using a kitchen scale to weigh your ingredients when baking if possible.